 Finally, the “beauty” is my favourite picture of the week…this picture of our dogs in this area of the garden that has been keeping us so busy.
 The morning glories are on some of those rustic trelisses I mentioned, made from branches we pruned from trees in the winter.

-The flowers in the area above include poppies, pink & white morning glories, jolly jump-ups & alpine strawberries.
+The flowers in the area above with my German Shepher & gardening companion Xena, include poppies, pink & white morning glories, jolly jump-ups & alpine strawberries.
 I didn’t plant any of these.
 They came up with the mondo grass border donated by my in-laws.